aramvroom/galileo-reference-tree/README.md

 * Satellite elevation indication through configurable LED brightness levels,
 * Satellite health status indication through configurable colors,
 * Configurable simulation speed for faster than real-time simulation,
-* Customizable to different setups (user location, number of LEDs, used GPIO pins, etc.) through a TOML config file,
+* Customizable to different setups (user location, number of LEDs, used GPIO pins, etc.),
 * Compatible with many different LED strips, including WS2811, WS2812 and SK6812 strips (note: only WS2811 is fully tested),
 * Plots a live Skyplot and a graphical representation of the LEDs using `matplotlib`,